chisphung/CV_Extractor_Langchain/README.md

 ## 1. Setup

 ### 1.1.
 Donwload data
+My implementation of the Langchain Services is based on the [AIO Project Langchain Services](https://github.com/ThuanNaN/Langchain_Services/)

 This repository uses data from the [Ciriculum Vitae (CV) dataset](https://github.com/arefinnomi/curriculum_vitae_data).
 You can download the full dataset and other necessary files using the following commands: